sagar87/tensorsignatures/docs/tutorials.rst

     $ tensorsignatures --verbose train data.h5 my_first_run.pkl 5

-which create pickle able file, that we can load into a interactive python session (eg. Jupyter) to investigate further.
+which create pickle able file, that we can load into a interactive python session (eg. a Jupyter notebook) to investigate further.

 Analysing a tensorsignature initialization